Translate:

 Constable and Process Server based in Southbridge, Call toll free (844) EVICTS-1

-The information provided on this website is for general informational purposes only and should not be considered legal advice.
-I cannot provide advice on housing matters, eviction services, immigration, or any other legal issues.
-Please consult a qualified attorney for advice regarding your specific situation.
+The information on this website is provided for general informational purposes only and does not constitute legal advice.
+I am not able to provide guidance on housing, eviction, immigration, or any other legal matters.
+For advice regarding your specific situation, please consult a qualified attorney.

-The content on this site has been compiled from publicly available sources and is intended for informational purposes only.
+All content on this site is compiled from publicly available sources and is intended solely for informational use.

-An eviction is the legal process by which a landlord obtains a court order to remove a tenant and any other occupants from a rental property.
+An eviction is the legal process in which a landlord obtains a court order to remove a tenant and any other occupants from a rental property.

-Only the landlord or property owner may initiate an eviction, and even then, only after obtaining a court order.
-The actual removal of tenants and their belongings must be carried out by a Constable or Sheriff’s deputy.
+Only the landlord or property owner can initiate an eviction, and only through the courts.
+Once a court order is granted, the physical removal of tenants and their belongings must be performed by a Constable or Sheriff’s Deputy.

 It is illegal for a landlord to remove tenants or their belongings without a court order.
-The court case filed to initiate an eviction is called a Summary Process, and the court order allowing eviction is called an Execution.
-Even after an execution is issued, only a sheriff or constable may carry out the removal.
+The eviction case is called a Summary Process, and the court order authorizing removal is called an Execution.
+Even with an execution in hand, only a Sheriff or Constable may carry out the removal.

 Contact us today to learn more about our professional eviction services.

-A tenancy-at-will can be either oral or written.
-Either the landlord or tenant may terminate a month-to-month tenancy-at-will by providing a written notice to quit of at least 30 days, which must expire at the end of a rental period.
-Special attention should be given to February, which has fewer than 30 days.
-For example, serving a notice too late in January may prevent termination effective March 1.
+A tenancy-at-will can be oral or written.
+Either party may end a month-to-month tenancy by serving a 30-day written Notice to Quit that expires at the end of a rental period.
+Timing matters—especially in February.
+For example, if the notice is served too late in January, the tenancy cannot be terminated effective March 1.

-If the tenant has an unexpired lease, review the lease to determine the allowed grounds for termination, notice requirements, and required notice period.
-When a lease expires, no additional notice to quit is needed, as the lease itself specifies the end date.
-If the tenancy converts to a tenancy-at-will after the lease expires, a written notice to quit is required to terminate the tenancy.
+If the tenant has an active lease, the lease terms govern termination—including grounds, notice requirements, and notice periods.
+When a lease naturally expires, no additional notice is required because the end date is already specified.
+If the tenancy rolls over into a tenancy-at-will, then a written notice to quit is required.

-For either type of tenancy, a written 14-day notice to quit is required to terminate for non-payment of rent, unless the lease specifies a different requirement.
+For both tenancies, landlords must serve a 14-day written Notice to Quit to terminate for non-payment of rent—unless the lease provides a different requirement.

 The purpose of a Notice to Quit is to formally terminate the tenancy.
 For the notice to be effective, it must be properly delivered to the tenant.